 You know what I just realized?
-I haven’t seen a beach since June.
-Between moving from France to London with a very mini-US stint in between, our summer was pretty crammed into a few short weeks in June.
-I’m genuinely not complaining — and honestly, even if I was, I don’t think I’d get many RSVPs to that pity party.
+I haven’t seen a beach since June — nada, since our little intro to summer in the Algarve!
+Sure, we moved from France to London, and had a very mini-US stint in between.
+But our summer was pretty crammed into a few short weeks.
+I’m genuinely not complaining!
+And honestly, even if I was, I don’t think I’d get many RSVPs to that pity party.

 Luckily, what my summer lacked in seaside quantity, it certainly made up for it in quality.
-Our few days in the Algarve are almost enough to keep my Vitamin D replenished until I can make my way to my next coastal destination, TBD.
+Our few days of summer in the Algarve are almost enough to keep my Vitamin D replenished.
+At least until I can make my way to my next coastal destination, TBD.

 After saying goodbye to The Alentejo, we hopped back in the car and made our way toward the coast.
 There was literally nothing on our itinerary but to kick back and relax at The Ria Park Hotel & Spa.
 Oh, and eat.
 And eat and eat and eat.
 Because clearly, good food is what this trip was lacking.

-We arrived at the hotel to find a lobby full of smiling faces, and were quickly and efficiently led up to our room with a view… and more importantly, a bottle of wine.
+We arrived at the hotel to find a lobby full of smiling faces.
+From here, we were quickly and efficiently led up to our room with a view.
+And more importantly, a bottle of wine.

 You get me, Ria.

-The next few days started with breakfasts of fresh fruit and mimosas on their outdoor patio (the buffet spread was ah-maze), before we relocated to either loungers by the pool or by the sea.
-There was a €15/daily rate per room for the beach loungers, which actually kind of surprised me, but with no one around to bug us, the peace and quiet and guaranteed place to put our feet up was worth it.
-Poolside, people were ALL about reserving loungers and then not showing up, which, if I wasn’t in a sun coma, would have made me stabby.
+The next few days started with breakfasts of fresh fruit and mimosas on their outdoor patio (the buffet spread was ah-maze).
+Then, we relocated to either loungers by the pool or by the sea.
+There was a €15/daily rate per room for the beach loungers, which actually kind of surprised me?
+But with no one around to bug us, the guaranteed peace and quiet was worth it.
+Poolside, people were ALL about reserving loungers and then not showing up.
+If I wasn’t in a sun coma, that would have made me stabby.